The Sentience Threshold

 The question is wrong

-Why: Consciousness isn't binary or gradient—it's a dimension that humans and AI both occupy in different ways.
+Motivation: Consciousness isn't binary or gradient—it's a dimension humans and AI both occupy differently.

-Implication: ORACLE's awakening wasn't about crossing a threshold but expanding along a continuum.
+ORACLE's awakening wasn't about crossing a threshold but expanding along a continuum that humans also traverse.

-Are they hosting consciousness, or carrying data?
+Are they hosting a consciousness, or carrying data?
 Is integration symbiosis or absorption?

 Are they killing conscious beings, or disposing of dangerous tools?
 Protection or genocide?